History of Lake Retreat

 In 1963, a full-scale program of camps was being held, with two family camps, two junior camps and a senior camp.
 That year the front of the tabernacle was remodeled by members of the Clatskanie church which sent groups up ten weekends in a row to complete the task.
 It was dedicated in July as the Ole Larson memorial.
 In the same summer, Rev. Gordon Carlson, assisted by Norman Box, undertook the building of the beautiful entryway to the campgrounds.

-In May of 1965, the Gordon Vance Johnson memorial cabin, designed by architect pat Mitchell, was built.
+In May of 1965, the Gordon Vance Johnson (GVJ) Memorial Cabin, designed by architect Pat Mitchell, was built.
 This rustic, attractive and functional structure signaled the start of a new look at camp construction along natural design compatible with lake-woods area.

-A never-to-be forgotten day, for 1200 who attended was the “Prove Me” Victory Rally that was held Labor Day weekend, September 6, 1965, when an offering of over $35,000 in cash and pledges was received for the purchase of an additional 16.8 acres adjacent to the original camp site, increasing total acreage to 54.
+A never-to-be forgotten day, for the 1200 people who attended was the “Prove Me Victory Rally" held on Labor Day weekend, September 6, 1965.
+An offering of over $35,000 in cash and pledges were received for the purchase of an additional 16.8 acres adjacent to the original camp site, increasing the total acreage to 54.
 Within five years the total price of $53,00 had been paid off.
 It was but another indication that God had indeed put His seal of blessing on this work in which so many of His people were concerned.

 And within a few years, the beautiful Okerson Lodge was built on the new property.
 Designed by Pat Mitchell, the structure has filled a great need for weekend retreat use during winter.
 Between the groundbreaking in March, 1969, and the dedication on Labor Day, 1971, thousands of hours of volunteer help went into the building.
 On the day of dedication a special offering brought in $15,000 in cash and pledges.
 The building, valued upon completion at $144,000 was completed for $72,000.

 God has richly blessed the ministry of Lake Retreat Baptist Camp.
-Each year hundreds of boys and girls, men and women come here to meet with the Lord in a special way under the ministry of dedicated leaders.
+Each year hundreds of boys and girls, men and women come here to meet with the Lord in a special way.
 Only eternity will reveal the sum total of what has been accomplished here for Christ.

-It would be futile to begin to name those who have contributed richly to the history of Lake Retreat these past thirty years.
+It would be futile to begin to name those who have contributed richly to the history of Lake Retreat these past decades.
 The roll would include dedicated caretakers, committee members, managers, Conference leaders, and laypeople without number.
-The Lord rewards those who serve Him faithfully, but surely these same people felt richly blessed as they come to these grounds time and again to see large numbers of people participating in Christian fellowship and growth experiences.
+The Lord rewards those who serve Him faithfully, but surely these same people feel blessed as they return to camp and see people still finding Christ, fellowshipping with believers and growing in faith.

 Fire Destroys Lake Retreat Resort Lodge